About Veracity News

 Increasingly dynamic social, cultural, economic, and geopolitical issues require flexible and adaptive reporting.
 Veracity News informs people from all walks of life about the different views and complexities behind every story by writing from multiple perspectives and labeling the biases of those perspectives.

 From 1949 to 1987, the Fairness Doctrine was the law of the land for American broadcast media.
-The policy required any group that held a broadcast license to cover "issues of public importance" and to devote a reasonable amount of time to opposing views.
-The Fairness Doctrine was eventually repealed by Ronald Reagan's FCC due to concerns about broadcasters' First Amendment rights and fears that it disincentivized them from discussing certain topics.
-The policy would have become mostly irrelevant with the dawn of the internet and cable TV, as its guidelines would not have applied to those channels without considerable expansion.
+The policy required any group that held a broadcast license to cover "issues of public importance" and devote a reasonable amount of time to opposing views.
+The Fairness Doctrine was repealed by Ronald Reagan's FCC due to concerns over broadcasters' First Amendment rights and fears that the policy may cause them to avoid discussing certain topics altogether.
+The Doctrine would have become mostly irrelevant with the dawn of the internet and cable TV as its guidelines would not have applied to those channels without considerable expansion.
 Still, the lesson remains: American news media is no longer compelled to cover issues of public importance from multiple perspectives.

 News organizations have become profit-focused in order to cope with an increasingly competitive landscape.
-Monthly subscriptions and ad contracts are the coin of the realm, and they grow more with every click, view, and share.
-To stay afloat, many organizations find themselves serving up partisan content that will keep their readers coming back.
-As a result, many people exist within tightly guarded echo chambers that their news sources have carefully built to keep users happy rather than informed.
-This creates a vicious cycle where people cling to political beliefs that are reaffirmed by the organizations that peddle them.
+Monthly subscriptions and ad contracts are the coin of the realm, and they grow with every click, view, and share.
+To stay afloat, many organizations serve up partisan content that will keep their readers coming back.
+As a result, many people exist within tightly guarded echo chambers cultivated by news organizations to keep users happy—or angry—rather than informed.
+A vicious cycle has emerged where people cling to increasingly polarized political beliefs that are reaffirmed by the organizations that peddle them.
 A new and unique distrust of American news media has sprouted as a result.

-Over time, the lines between news, fact, and opinion have blurred to the point that it is nearly impossible to distinguish one from another.
-Many news sources pride themselves on representing the truth.
-In reality they often represent their truth.
+Over time, the line between fact and opinion has blurred to the point that it is nearly impossible to distinguish one from another.
+Many news sources pride themselves on representing the truth, when in reality they often represent their truth.
 Although some sources attempt to steer closer to the middle of an issue, there remains a discernible degree of bias—often represented more through omission than deceit.
 As long as a news source claims that they come closest to the truth, detractors will pick up on any evidence to the contrary.

 We have provided a breakdown of our rating system and a sample article for your reference.